-The NCSA HDF format gives the QuikSCAT Level Products a high degree of flexibility.
-This flexibility in turn gives QuikSCAT users the capability to write software which does not need to be modified to accommodate unforeseeable changes in the QuikSCAT products.
-Since changes to the products are certain to take place over the life of the QuikSCAT and SeaWinds missions, users are encouraged to use software techniques which take advantage of some of the features in NCSA HDF.
+The NCSA HDF format gives the SeaWinds Level Products a high degree of flexibility.
+This flexibility in turn gives SeaWinds users the capability to write software that does not need to be modified to accommodate unforeseeable changes in the Sea-Winds products.
+Since changes to the products are certain to take place over the life of the SeaWinds mission, users are encouraged to use software techniques that take advantage of some of the features in NCSA HDF.

-For example, users can write a product reader which selects only those metadata elements they wish to read from a QuikSCAT Level Product file.
+For example, users can write a product reader that selects only those metadata elements they wish to read from a SeaWinds Level Product file.
 With the appropriate design, this software will not need to change, regardless of the number, size, or order of the current metadata entries.
 Indeed, the only changes users need to implement would take place if they should choose to read a newly defined metadata element after a product upgrade.

-For those users who are interested in a specific subset of the metadata in a Quik-SCAT Product, the HDF routine SDfindattr is very useful.
-SDfindattr requires two input parameters, the first is an HDF file identifier, while the second is character string which contains the name of a global attribute.
-In all QuikSCAT products, the name of the global attribute is identical to the name of the metadata element that it stores.
+For those users who are interested in a specific subset of the metadata in a SeaWinds Product, the HDF routine SDfindattr (or sffattr in FORTRAN) is very useful.
+SDfindattr requires two input parameters, the first is an HDF file identifier, while the second is a character string which contains the name of a global attribute.
+In all Sea-Winds products, the name of the global attribute is identical to the name of the metadata element that it stores.
 SDfindattr returns the index of the specified global attribute in the product file.
-HDF routine SDreadattr then uses the attribute index to fetch the contents of that global attribute.
+HDF routine SDreadattr (or sfrnatt/sfrcatt in FORTRAN) then uses the attribute index to fetch the contents of that global attribute.
 SDreadattr places the contents of the attribute in a specified output variable.
-For QuikSCAT and SeaWinds applications, the SDreadattr output variable is always a character string.
+For SeaWinds applications, the SDreadattr output variable is always a character string.

-If the length of the character string is critical information, the HDF routine SDattrinfo provides that value.
+If the length of the character string is critical information, the HDF routine SDattrinfo (or sfgainfo in FORTRAN) provides that value.

-Appendix C contains an example of a routine which uses the suggested flexible code logic.
+Appendix C contains an example of a routine that uses the suggested flexible code logic.

-Once the metadata element is located and read, users can generate standardized code which reads the metadata contents based on the description in section 1.6.6 of this document.
+Once the metadata element is located and read, users can generate standardized code that reads the metadata contents based on the description in section 1.6.6 of this document.

-Users of the QuikSCAT Level Products should employ similar methods to incorporate important information about the SDS elements.
-For example, several of the data elements in the QuikSCAT Level Products are stored as scaled integers.
+Users of the SeaWinds Level Products should employ similar methods to incorporate important information about the SDS elements.
+For example, several of the data elements in the SeaWinds Level Products are stored as scaled integers.
 HDF incorporates a means to store the scale factor associated with each data element.
-QuikSCAT products take advantage of this storage location.
-The HDF routine SDgetcal returns this scale factor to the calling application program.
+SeaWinds products take advantage of this storage location.
+The HDF routine SDgetcal (or sfgcal in FORTRAN) returns this scale factor to the calling application program.
 Level Product users should incorporate SDgetcal into their reader code.
-Use of SDgetcal insures access to the correct multiplier that converts the scaled integers which are stored in the Level Product into the intended floating point numbers.
+Use of SDgetcal ensures access to the correct multiplier that converts the scaled integers which are stored in the Level Product into the intended floating point numbers.